lawandorga/lawandorga-mail-server/doc/disks.md

 ### Why LVM?

 * Snapshots.
-    - These allow for backups of a the data at a single point in time.
+    - These allow for backups of the data at a single point in time.
         - Note that the snapshots themselves do not (!) constitute backups.
 * Easy resizability.